 Common fixes:

-• Third-party service fails SPF → Add their include: to your SPF record
+• A third-party service fails your sender list check → Add their include: to your SPF record

-• Service fails DKIM → Enable DKIM in their settings and publish the DNS record they provide
+• A service fails the digital signature check → Turn on DKIM signing in their settings and publish the record they give you

-• Alignment failure → Configure the service to send as your domain (not theirs) in the From: header
+• The “From” address doesn’t match → Configure the service to send using your domain name in the “From” field, not theirs

-Once your reports show that all legitimate senders are passing, it’s time to enforce.
-Do this gradually:
+Once your reports show that all your legitimate senders are passing, it’s time to start blocking the fakes.
+Do this gradually — think of it as turning up a dial, not flipping a switch:

 A